 Because of its tougher character, the Murray Leyland Cypress can be planted in almost any location.
 In fact, this plant is a great choice almost anywhere, not just in the limited area of the south-east, since its sturdy structure makes it more resistant to snow and ice, as well as being better in hot, dry periods.
 Although the normal Leyland Cypress is reliable almost everywhere, the new Murray variety is also an excellent choice, no matter where you live.
 In cooler regions we recommend Thuja Green Giant, or in very cold areas, the cold-resistant Emerald Green Arborvitae.

-The Leyland Cypress is a hybrid tree that grew from a natural cross between Monterey cypress (Cupressus macrocarpa) and Nootka cypress (Cupressus nootkatensis).
+The Leyland Cypress is a hybrid tree that grew from a natural cross between Monterey Cypress (Cupressus macrocarpa) and Nootka Cypress (Cupressus nootkatensis).
 It originated in a garden in Wales, in 1888.
 After a long period where it was little-known, it was adopted as the number one, fastest-growing hedging plant around.
 In southern states it is also grown as a Christmas tree, and it is especially popular in Georgia.
-Bill Murray is a retired forester who has a Christmas tree farm, and one day he spotted an unusual plant among his Leyland Cypress plants.
+Bill Murray is a retired forester who has a Christmas tree farm, and one day he spotted an unusual plant among his Leyland Cypress trees.
 He took cuttings from it, grew the plants, and planted them to see how they would develop.
 He was amazed at the growth-rate – even faster than the ordinary Leyland Cypress, as well as by the toughness of this plant both in wetter and drier conditions.
 He also saw that it was disease-resistant, and so a great improvement for the south-east.

 An alternative belief of some experts is that this is a different hybrid plant altogether, a cross between the Nootka Cypress and the very tough and heat-resistant Mexican Cypress (Cupressus lusitanica).
 This cross has been made several times, but particularly in New Zealand in 1961.
 It is possible that one of these plants was accidentally mixed with some Leyland Cypress that found their way to Bill Murray’s nursery.
 This cross is called Cupressus x ovensii, and the presence of the Mexican Cypress in it would certainly explain its vigor and resistance.
 Genetic tests have not yet been done to settle this question.